 Opening Career Doors

 Expanding the scope of Korean foreign language teaching contributes to an environment where non-Korean children can develop an appreciation of the Korean language and culture, thereby breaking down ethnic and racial barriers.
-In the future, many career doors will be open to Korean-speaking Americans with an appreciation of Korean language and culture.
+With South Korea being the 10th largest economy (GDP) in the world, and a US ally, in the future many career doors will be open to Korean-speaking Americans with appreciation of Korea language and culture.
 Future generations of business and political leaders with such experience can then foster greater ties between the U.S. and Korea, to the benefit of both nations.
-We encourage interested persons, businesses, or groups to contact New Hope Academy and the Korean Language and Cultural Center for a visit and tour, and to talk with principal Joy Morrow about how we can work together to share the benefits of this program more broadly.
+We encourage interested persons, businesses, or groups to contact New Hope Academy and the Korean Language and Cultural Center for a visit and tour, and to talk with the principal Joy Morrow about how we can work together to share the benefits of this program more broadly.

 Facilitating the development of Korean foreign language programs in elementary and secondary schools throughout the U.S. Through a large Korean-American community is present in many urban centers in this country, Korean foreign language programs in public and private elementary and secondary schools are sorely lacking.
 The many benefits of Korean foreign language programs include encouraging greater international and inter-cultural understanding, and allowing Korean-American families to transmit their ancestral language to their children.

 Teacher training workshops whose purpose is to acquiant teachers with a Montessori-inspired method for teaching Korean as a foreign language through a wide range of newly developed teaching tools.
 Dr.Kim-Marshall uses her many years of experience to help New Hope Korean instructors and other teachers learn new teaching techniques and a successful methedology.

 The production and distribution of hands-on Korean language materials and games, curriculum and supportive educational materials.

 The publishing of a periodical featuring the latest research and information on the teaching of Korean and other foreign languages.